biztalk/sonarqube-azuresql/README.md

 [![Deploy Button](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fbiztalk%2Fsonarqube-azuresql%2Fmaster%2Fazuredeploy.json)
 [![Visualize button](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fbiztalk%2Fsonarqube-azuresql%2Fmaster%2Fazuredeploy.json)

-This template deploys an Azure SQL Server, Azure SQL DB, Windows Server 2012R2 VM (Standard DS1 v2) with SonarQube installed.
+This template deploys an Azure SQL Server, Azure SQL DB, Windows Server 2019 VM (Standard_D4s_v3) with SonarQube 7.9 installed.
 This template can be deployed to a new resource group (recommended) or to an existing resource group.

-Once the deployment is complete you can increase the resources provided to SonarQube by changing the VM from a Standard DS1 v2 machine to any larger DS*x* v2 machine without the need to redeploy SonarQube or migrate any data.
+Once the deployment is complete you can increase the resources provided to SonarQube by changing the VM from a Standard D4s_v3 machine to any larger machine without the need to redeploy SonarQube or migrate any data.

 ---

 #### Note:

-This Beta release deploys a secure SonarQube installation by default, however we invoke a **self-signed** which you will have to replace with a trusted one for production use. **It is not recommended to run a production server with this certificate.**
+This deploys a secure SonarQube installation by default, however we invoke a **self-signed** which you will have to replace with a trusted one for production use. **It is not recommended to run a production server with this certificate.**

 Once the deployment finishes:

 - Please RDP to the machine
 - Download [OpenJDK 11](https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip) from [Java.Net](https://jdk.java.net/archive/)
-- Install JDK
+- Install OpenJDK
 - Restart the SonarQube Service by Open “Services” and restart the server normally

 ##### Production Certificate